 | November–December | Cold and festive | Medium to high | Varies | Christmas atmosphere |

-Quick answer: September is often the best single month to visit London because it combines mild weather, lower crowds after the summer peak, and more reasonable hotel prices.
-May is another excellent choice for parks, flowers, and comfortable sightseeing.
+Quick answer: September is often considered the best month to visit London because it combines mild weather, reduced crowds after the summer peak, and more reasonable hotel prices.
+May is another excellent choice thanks to blooming parks and comfortable sightseeing conditions.

 Spring in London: March to May

-For many travelers, spring is one of the best times to visit London.
-Temperatures become more comfortable, parks bloom with flowers, and crowds remain manageable before peak summer tourism begins.
+Spring is one of the best times to visit London.
+Temperatures become more comfortable, parks burst into color, and visitor numbers remain lower than during the summer peak.

 - Beautiful parks and gardens